JulianSiow/edu-uploader-frontend/README.md

 ## Introduction

 This is the front end for an interview task provided by [EDU](https://medical.edu.mt/).
 This front end is built to consume an API that can be found [here](https://github.com/JulianSiow/edu-uploader-backend).
+The docker image of this project can be found [here](https://hub.docker.com/r/jsiow/edu-uploader)

 ## Project setup
 ```